allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ![Old approach](/img/articles/2023-05-28-online-mongodb-migration/one_cluster_multiple_databases.png)

-We've been living with this approach for years, but unfortunatelly with more and more databases created on various clusters it resulted in noisy neighbour problem.
+We've been living with this approach for years, but unfortunatelly with more and more databases created on same clusters we've started facing noisy neighbour problem.

 ### Noisy neighbour problem

 Generally speaking, noisy neighbour situation happens when one application consumes so much resources (like CPU, RAM or Storage), that it causes starvation of other applications running on the same infrastructure.

-In Allegro this problem started to be visible because over the years we created more and more new MongoDB databases which were distributed between fixed amount of clusters.
+In Allegro this problem started to be visible because over the years we've created more and more new MongoDB databases which were hosted on fixed amount of clusters.

-The most often cause of noisy neighbour problem in Allegro infrastructure was long time high CPU usage by one MongoDB database on a given cluster.
+The most often cause of noisy neighbour problem in Allegro infrastructure was long time high CPU usage caused by one of MongoDB databases on a given cluster.
 On various occasions it occured that non-optimal query performed on humongous collection was consuming too much CPU time, negativelly affecting all the other databases on that cluster by making them slower or completely unresponsive.